Telefonica/mistica-web/doc/theme-config.md

     to `'ios'` or `'android'`
   - `insideNovumNativeApp?:` some components have different behavior if the web is running inside a webview in the native Novum App.
 The lib can autodetect it, but you can force it by setting this to `true`.
+  - `userAgent:` **IMPORTANT** In case you are using SSR, you should set this value with the user-agent header you receive on every request to your server, otherwise the server-side render won't take the user agent into account.
 - `texts?`: some copies you can customize.
 See [customizable texts doc](./texts.md).
 - `analytics?`: see [analytics docs](./analytics.md).
 - `mediaQueries?`: see [media queries doc](./media-queries.md).